kkrt-labs/kakarot-docs/docs/architecture/understanding-kakarot.md

   environment on Starknet Mainnet.
 This EVM environment is fully enshrined & embedded into Starknet L2.
 Kakarot transactions and blocks are abstractions over Starknet transactions and block under the hood.
 - Kakarot is not an L3, nor an L2.
-It is an EVM runtime inside Starknet.
-  Long-term, Kakarot Labs will rename the Kakarot initiative on Starknet:
+Kakarot Labs is launching an EVM runtime inside Starknet.
+Long-term, Kakarot Labs will rename the Kakarot initiative on
-  "Starknet EVM" to reduce confusion.
+  Starknet: "Starknet EVM" to reduce confusion.
 - Kakarot is not privacy preserving.
 Zero-knowledge technologies can be used for two (non-excluding) purposes, Scaling or Privacy.
 The underlying proof system used by Cairo is not privacy-preserving.